Apen/Yasc/README.md

 1] Download and copy files in a special directory.
 You must execute the script from the root of Yasc

-2] Create a json configuration file of use one form teh "Examples" directory
+2] Create a json configuration file of use one form the "Examples" directory (with your URL to crawl)

 3] Execute the script
 ```